Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Methods

+As pointed out by~\cite{martinetz_topology_1994} this amounts to an empirical estimate of the integral of the density of observations across the second-order Vorono\"i region (defined as the set of points having a particular set of 2 centroids as its 2 nearest centroids) associated with this pair of cluster centers.
+Finally, we compute the maximum spanning tree over these Hebbian edge weights.
+Our strategy for building the tree is summarized in algorithm~\ref{algo:tree}.

-Our data-density based tree follows the true shape of the data more closely than a MST based on the Euclidean distance weights as illustrated in figure~\ref{fig:mst}.
+Our data-density based tree follows the true shape of the data more closely than a MST based on the Euclidean distance weights, as illustrated in figure~\ref{fig:mst}.
 We claim this indicates it being a better choice for capturing developmental trajectories.

-Having extracted the tree shape in high dimensions our goal is to reproduce this tree as closely as possible in our embedding.
+Having extracted the tree shape in high dimensions, our goal is to reproduce this tree as closely as possible in our embedding.

-\section{Density-Tree biased Autoencoder (DTAE)}
+\subsection{Density-Tree biased Autoencoder (DTAE)}

-We use an autoencoder to faithfully embed the high-dimensional scRNA-seq data in a low-dimensional space and bias it such that the topology inferred in high-dimensional space is respected.
+We use an autoencoder to faithfully embed the high-dimensional scRNA-seq data in a low-dimensional space, and bias it such that the topology inferred in high-dimensional space is respected.
 An autoencoder is an artificial neural network consisting of two concatenated subnetworks, the encoder $f$, which maps the input to lower-dimensional space, also called embedding space, and the decoder $g$, which tries to reconstruct the input from the lower-dimensional embedding.
 It can be seen as a non-linear generalization of PCA.
 We visualize the low-dimensional embeddings $h_i=f(x_i)$ and hence choose their dimension to be $2$.

 The autoencoder is trained by minimizing the following loss terms, including new ones that bias the autoencoder to also adhere to the tree structure.